Course at a glance

 - Homer.
 The Iliad.
-Edition to be announced.
+Trans.
+Peter Green.

-- Along with these texts, we will also look at translations and adaptations in English literature, painting, sculpture, and dance throughout the ages
+Along with these texts, we will also look at translations and adaptations in English literature, painting, sculpture, and dance throughout the ages.

 Trailer for The Penelopiad, Nightwood Theatre 2013

-2 essays: 50% of the total grade
+15% of the final grade

-Final exam: 30% of total grade
+30% of the final grade

 The final exam is an opportunity to think about the course readings in new combinations and from a broader perspective.
 Normally, the exam consists of passages selected from ones that we have discussed in class and that you are asked to identify, analyze, and compare.
 Obviously, the best preparation for the exam is attending every class, bringing the text with you, keeping up with the assigned readings, and taking notes on the class discussions, including marking which passages we analyze together in class, along with actively addressing comments made on your essays and exercises.